Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 This is a set pattern, so you won’t be able to customise it.

-Testing start pages in discovery and alpha
+Testing start pages in discovery, alpha and private beta

 Contact the GDS content team before your alpha assessment to discuss start points for your service.